Wye Valley Brewery

 People are always pleasantly surprised by the sustainable side of our business.
 At the moment I don't think customers choose beer based on its environmental credentials - it's about taste, quality, price.
 But I think the sustainable side will become more relevant as time goes on.
 We are starting to see the conversation around packaging regulations and packaging waste and rightly so.

 Visitors do love what they see when they come on tours.
 How we manage energy or recover water to use elsewhere.
-For instance, they're fascinated by how we capture the steam as we boil the hops so we can use it to wash the casks and kegs.
-And, of course, they see our solar PV generating all the electricity we need in the summer months, and at least half of our requirements across the year.
+For instance, they're fascinated how we capture the steam as we boil the hops so we can use it to wash the casks and kegs.
+They see our solar PV generating all the electricity we need in the summer months, and at least half of our requirements across the year.
 In fact, since 2014 we've more than doubled our beer production but at the same time are importing less electricity from the grid than we did ten years ago.
 We want to keep going in that direction.
+We've also transitioned all our company cars and now have six plug-in hybrid and three fully electric vehicles, better for the environment and our staff.
+And we're replacing our five fork-lift trucks used on site every day with electric.
+We are nearly there with those!
+Just one more to replace...

 Top tip to pass on?
 I think the thing we've learned and want to pass on is the change required to the National Grid.
 If you are looking to install renewable electricity generation (solar or wind) you may find your ambitions limited.
 As above, we're keen to put more solar PV panels in but have been advised the Grid can't take any more energy from us.
 I'd like to see all businesses making more noise about this - to shout about how it's limiting businesses who want to do the right thing.
 We all need to think longer term - to go back to building for a long term sustainable future - be it via the renewables we invest in, or how we build premises or package products....